Advanced Baseline Imager Solutions

 Advanced Himawari Imager

 The first ABI-class imager launched, known as the Advanced Himawari Imager (AHI), was launched 7 October 2014 on the Himawari-8 satellite for the Japanese Meteorological Agency (JAXA).
 AHI provides a number of improvements compared with current capabilities, including better forecasting, improved numerical weather prediction accuracy, and enhanced environmental monitoring.
 Environmental intelligence provided by AHI will give forecasters better data faster and at a higher resolution to provide advanced warning during dangerous weather, which is critical to saving lives and property.
-The AHI became operational on 7 July 2015.
+The first AHI became operational on 7 July 2015.
 JAXA launched its second AHI instrument on board the Himawari-9 satellite on 2 November 2016.

 The Himawari-8 and -9 geostationary satellites will replace Japan's Multifunctional Transport Satellite (MTSAT) series.
 Harris imaging technology is also aboard the MTSAT-2 satellite.